How quickly when you get a kink in your neck do you notice it?

 The 2 types of feel of silicone products are a matte-like feel and a glossy-like feel.

-The Intimate Rose Pelvic Wand has a matte-like feel of the silicone, which makes it silky smooth and soft to the touch.
+The Intimate Rose Pelvic Wands have a matte-like feel of the silicone, which makes them silky smooth and soft to the touch.
 When you run your fingers along the surface, it’s as though you’re touching a silk-like texture.
 The wand can slip around your palm and fingers effortlessly.

 I inquired with Dr. Amanda and she shared that the matte-like finish of all Intimate Rose products was specifically used to protect delicate skin and sensitive scar tissue in the perineum and inside the vagina.